Pink Panthers (organized crime group): Raids

 The gang is also known for its escapes and its attempts to break into their chosen store.
 The gang robbed a jewellery store in Saint-Tropez in 2005 wearing T-shirts emblazoned with flowery designs, before making their escape on a speedboat.
-Prior to one 2008 robbery of Graff jewellers in Dubai, eight gang members drove a pair of Audis through a window, taking watches and other items worth a total of £8 million.
+Prior to one 2008 robbery of Graff jewellers in Dubai, eight gang members drove two Audis through a window, taking watches and other items worth a total of £8 million.
 In a further robbery in December 2008, four gang members dressed themselves up as women before breaking into Harry Winston jewellers in Paris.
-The gang escaped from the store with items worth over US$100 million (£60 million).
+The gang escaped with items worth over US$100 million (£60 million).

 Speculation also exists as to certain other robberies having been conducted by the gang; in the August 2009 robbery of Graff Diamonds in London a key element in the speculation being that the robbers made no attempt to hide their faces, suggesting that they had already altered their appearances with prosthetic makeup.

 In 2013, the gang was suspected to have struck again when a man wearing a baseball cap and a scarf covering his face broke into the Carlton Hotel in Cannes and made off with $136 million worth of jewels and jewellery being stored by the Leviev diamond house for an exhibit.
 Nice-Matin, a leading newspaper in the region, speculated that this may have been the most costly jewellery theft in history.